Do I Still Have Healthy Eggs?

 If you are wondering, “Do I still have healthy eggs?” you’re not alone.
 Patients of all ages come to us to take control of their fertility.
 We help identify the cause of infertility and put patients on the right treatment path for their unique needs.
 Here’s how we test the number of healthy eggs a patient has so we can determine how to best treat their infertility.

-In addition to age their are a number of hormone tests that we use to help our patients get a better understanding of the number of healthy eggs they have, also called ovarian reserve.
-The most common test is measuring a follicle-stimulating hormone or FSH level in the first two or three days of the menstrual cycle.
-This level is inversely related to the women’s fertility and health of her eggs.
-As an FSH level rises above 10 Miu/ ML fertility begins to decline.
-Once the level is greater than 12 MRU per ML a women’s fertility is significantly diminished and if the level is over 16, the chance of conceiving is less than 5%.
+There are a number of hormone tests that we use to help our patients get a better understanding of the number of healthy eggs they have, also called ovarian reserve.
+The most common test is measuring a follicle-stimulating hormone—or FSH level—in the first two or three days of the menstrual cycle.
+This level is inversely related to the women’s fertility and the health of her eggs.
+As an FSH level rises above 10 Miu/ ML, fertility declines.
+Once the level is greater than 12 MRU per ML, a woman’s fertility is significantly diminished.
+If the level is over 16, the chance of conceiving is less than 5%.

 Levels between one and two is an intermediate range, and fertility may be slightly diminished.
-Once the AMH level is less than 1, the chance of conceiving is very low.
+Once the AMH level is less than one, the chance of conceiving is very low.
 Unfortunately, most women over 40 years of age will have an AMH level that is less than one.
 Many experts suggest that an AMH level may be more helpful in women under 40 to determine if a woman has had premature diminished ovarian reserve.
-Interestingly, women with polycystic ovarian syndrome have very high AMH levels due to having many healthy follicles.
+Interestingly, women with polycystic ovarian syndrome (PCOS) have very high AMH levels due to having many healthy follicles.